Hot Honey

 - 2 cups raw honey

-- 8-10 dried peppers, chopped or 3-4 tablespoons red pepper flakes
+- 8-10 dried peppers (coarsely chopped, with seeds) , OR 3-4 tablespoons red pepper flakes

 - Add 2 cups of honey and 8-10 chopped dried peppers and their seeds or 3-4 tablespoons of red pepper flakes to a small saucepan.